Malicious Mischief

 Destruction of Property and Vandalism are subject to the same property damage limits and criminal consequences as Malicious Mischief.

-How do I get Malicious Mischief Charges Dropped or Reduced?There are many legal arguments that can be raised by a good Malicious Mischief attorney.
-For example, it can be difficult to determine the intent of the defendant.
-If your case went to a jury trial, WA State has the burden to prove (beyond a reasonable doubt) that you intended to damage or vandalize the property in question.
+How do I get Malicious Mischief charges dropped or reduced?There are many legal arguments that can be raised by a good Malicious Mischief attorney.
+WA State has the burden to prove (beyond a reasonable doubt) that you intended to damage or vandalize the property in question.

 For a felony Malicious Mischief 2 charge, the dollar value that the prosecutor places on the damaged property is an issue for negotiations.
 It can be very difficult to determine the value of used property.